catacomb-ai/catacomb/README.md

 Include dependencies for `system.py` in a `Pipfile` and corresponding `Pipfile.lock` if using [Pipenv](https://pypi.org/project/pipenv/), or in a `requirements.txt` file.

-Run `catacomb build` to build a Docker image from the current directory.
-You will be prompted for an image name and you Dockerhub username.
+Run `catacomb upload` to deploy the model to Catacomb's hosting service.

 ```
-➜ catacomb build
+➜ catacomb upload
-🤖 Image name: example
+Image name: example
-🤖 Docker hub username: mukundv7
-🤖 Building your Docker image (this may take a while so you might wanna grab some coffee ☕)...
+🤖: Uploading your model image (this may take a while so you might wanna grab some coffee ☕)...
 ```

 This will install any packages specified in the `Pipfile` or `requirements.txt` onto the Docker image and copy all contents of the current directory to the image, as well as pushing to the public Docker container registry.